-Consumer Portfolio Services, Inc. ("CPS") was incorporated in California on March 8, 1991.
-CPS and its subsidiaries (collectively, the "Company") specialize primarily in purchasing and servicing retail automobile installment sale contracts ("automobile contracts" or "finance receivables") originated by licensed motor vehicle dealers located throughout the United States ("Dealers") in the sale of new and used automobiles, light trucks and passenger vans.
-Through its purchases, the Company provides indirect financing to Dealer customers for borrowers with limited credit histories, low incomes or past credit problems ("sub-prime customers").
-The Company serves as an alternative source of financing for Dealers, allowing sales to customers who otherwise might not be able to obtain financing.
-The Company does not currently lend money directly to consumers.
-Rather, it purchases installment automobile contracts from Dealers based on its financing programs (the "CPS programs").
+We were formed in California on March 8, 1991.
+We specialize primarily in purchasing and servicing retail automobile installment sale contracts ("automobile contracts" or "finance receivables") originated by licensed motor vehicle dealers located throughout the United States ("Dealers") in the sale of new and used automobiles, light trucks and passenger vans.
+Through our purchases, we provide indirect financing to Dealer customers for borrowers with limited credit histories, low incomes or past credit problems ("sub-prime customers").
+We serve as an alternative source of financing for Dealers, allowing sales to customers who otherwise might not be able to obtain financing.
+We do not currently lend money directly to consumers, although we intend to do so in the future.
+To date, we have purchased installment automobile contracts from Dealers based on the guidelines of our financing programs (the "CPS programs").